 The next species, "The Barracouta," is caught all round the coast, especially at the mouth of the Derwent, in the greatest abundance, during ten months of the year, (No-vember to October).
-These fish prey upon the shoals of young or small fry which swim near the surface-princi-pally compared to a surface a surface of a surface young or small try which swim near the surface-princi-pally sprats, anchovies, &c.; although they are so swift and rapacious that even the English "Sea Trout" and other large fish fall a ready prey to them.
-In the absence of the still more terrible Kingfish (T.Solandri), they reign supreme amongst the scale fishes; their strong jaws, armed with terrible looking teeth, rendering them a most formidable energy.
-The fishermen usually take the Barracout by a enemy.
+These fish prey upon the shoals of young or small fry which swim near the surface-princi-pally sprats, anchovies, &c.; although they are so swift and rapacious that even the English "Sea Trout" and other large fish fall a ready prey to them.
+In the absence of the still more terrible Kingfish (T. Solandri), they reign supreme amongst the scale fishes; their strong jaws, armed with terrible looking teeth, rendering them a most formidable enemy.
+The fishermen usually take the Barracouta by a enemy.
 The fishermen usually take the Barracouta by a rude instrument, first used it is believed by the Maories, and termed a "jig."
-The jig is simply a long stick, from the extremity of which a wire or cord is suspended, armed with a double hook attached to a small block of wood.
+The jig is simply a long stick, from the extremity of which a wire or cord is suspended, armed with a double hook attached to a small block of wood. with a double hook attached to a small block of wood.
 Upon these hooks a bit of colored cloth, or the skin of a shark, may be attached.
-When the fish are about they shark, may be attached.
 When the fish are about they may be jigged aboard with wonderful rapidity while the vessels are sailing at any speed.
 Great quantities are thus caught and brought to market, where they are much esteemed, and, for a limited quantity, command a ready sale.
-The local market, however, is so limited, that it is easily overstocked; and, although a large quantity is ex-ported, there is not sufficient demand to encourage the fishermen to extend the supply fishermen to extend the supply.
+The local market however is so limited that it is sale.
+The local market, however, is so limited, that it is easily overstocked; and, although a large quantity is ex-ported, there is not sufficient demand to encourage the fishermen to extend the supply.

-There appears to be no systematic curing establishments, where large quantities might be profitably disposed of.
+There appears to be no systematic curing establishments, where large quantities might be profitably disposed ot.
 Dr. Hector states that dried Barracouta is imported into the Mauritius and Batavia as a regular article of commerce, being worth $\pounds 17$ per ton.
-This being the case, I am surprised that a trade in this fish, which can be got in the neighbourhood of Hobart almost in unlimited quantities, is not more systematically and extensionly considered. not more systematically and extensively carried out. Ťhe fish usually measures about three feet long, and averages 8 lbs. in weight.
-Fishermen say that it would pay them if 3s. a dozen could always be got for them, i.e., under 1d. per lb.
+This being the case, I am surprised that a trade in this fish; which can be got in the neighbourhood of Hobart almost in unlimited quantities, is not more systematically and extensively carried out.
+The fish usually measures about three feet long, and averages Is in weight.
+Fishermen say that it would pay them if 3s. a dozen could always be got for them, i.e., under $\frac{1}{2}d$. per lb.
 Surely with such a fine fish as this better results might be obtained.
-It is a reproach to our local enter-prise when fishermen complain that "at times there are so many caught that no price can be got for them."
+It is a reproach to our local enter-prise when fishermen complain that "at times there are so many cought that is price be get for them?" many caught that no price can be got for them."